the-zucc/typekit/README.md

 # TypeKit

 TypeKit is a lightweight dependency injection framework for Go.
-It works by resolving dependencies at automatically resolves dependencies by calling `typekit.Resolve()` within constructors.
+It works by allowing the developer to register types using typekit.Register(), ensuring that each type is instantiated through its own constructor.
+Within these constructors, typekit.Resolve() takes care of fetching dependencies when they are needed, simplifying dependency management.

 ## 🔧 Features